Jmz0127/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS essentially the DOM whisperer - it creates a middleman/woman in the form of a virtual DOM and every time our React code changes those changes get passed from the virtual DOM to the DOM itself.
+Takes the pressure of working with the DOM off of the developer and the browser itself, which is always a plus!
+It also allows for more lean code - for example, instead of having an html file and a JS file that uses the same button <>, we could have a button onClick function in JSX that combines the two - this not only allows other developers to read our code more seamlessly, but can cut down on mistakes.
+The less code you are coding the less opportunity there are for mistakes.

 1. Describe component state.

+Component state is a plain JS object.
+Component state, is well, the state of a component.
+By bringing a setState() into a component, you are essentially telling the computer that whenever that component changes, we want to update the components state object, and re-render.
+You start the process by import React, {useState} from 'react'.
+This is considered importing the useState Hook.
+Hooks are powerful in that you used to have to convert a function component to a class in React, but a Hook inside of a function component does that inherently.
+Less code!
+Woo!

 1. Describe props.

+Props, short for 'properties', are also considered plain JS objects.
+Props differ in that they are passed to a component from a parent to child, whereas state is already in the component when set up.
+They both however affect the output of a render.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are an extremely versatile tool that allows a developer to create interactivity, animations, or various other requests and is a very clean and clear way to invoke some sort of request.
+You start the process by import React, {useEffect} from 'react', similar to {useState}.
+This is called using the useEffect Hook.
+To sync effects of state and effects, you would add a useEffect after you set up a useState, inside of the same function. useState would tell you where to start, and useEffect could return a click count based on that starting number, for example.